 Welcome back, my aspiring cyberwarriors!

 In this tutorial, we will examine what happens if that update or upgrade is hijacked by a malicious entity.
 All of our systems, periodically download upgrades and updates trusting that these are coming from the software developer.
 What if they were not?
-What if these updates/upgrades were coming from a malicious source?
+What if these updates/upgrades were coming from a malicious source such as the SolarWinds hack of 2021?

-Two of the most infamous cyber warfare attacks thus far, relied upon this weakness in our systems.
+In addition to the SolarWinds hack, one of the most famous cyber warfare attacks thus far, relied upon this weakness in our systems.
 The infamous Stuxnet worm relied upon the driver signature of Realtek and Jmicro to install updates directly into the kernel, unbeknownst to the user.
 As these were legitimate signatures, the system accepted them without question.
-In another example, the NSA was able to use Microsoft security updates to install malicious software on their enemy's system by generating a collision hash of the Microsoft digital signature, thereby enabling them to install malicious software.
 Both of these are examples of the weakness of the digital certificate method of signing updates/upgrades, even under the best of circumstances.

 In this tutorial, we will be using a piece of software known as evilgrade to hijack and upgrade/updates from a number of different pieces of software.
 Note that isr-evilgrade, as presently developed, is limited to a small number of software updates and upgrades.